Dear Em & Lo,

 There now.
 Feel a little better?
 Good.

-Even if Fuckface truly feels this way, believes it with all her coal, it just seems mean-spirited to be so brutally honest — especially when it’s clear you were in love with her.
-This is one of those rare instances in relationships (or ex-relationships) where we would condone a little white lying just to spare the person’s feelings (akin to the automatic “no” answer to “Do these pants make my butt look big?”).
+Even if FF truly feels this way and believes it with all her coal, you might think it’s a smidge mean-spirited for her to be so brutally honest — especially when it’s clear you were in love with her.
+And sure, some people in this situation may have felt inclined to bend the truth a little just to spare their ex’s feelings (akin to the automatic “no” answer to “Do these pants make my butt look big?”).

-The only reason we could see her dropping such a bomb on you is because she wanted to finally get you to drop it.
-And she would have a point: After four months, why are you still pushing her to open up about your past relationship, especially when she seems to have definitively moved on?
+The reason she dropped such a bomb on you is because she wanted to finally get you to drop it.
+After four months, why are you still pushing her to open up about your past relationship, especially when she seems to have definitively moved on?
 No good can come of this — as you’ve learned the hard way.
-If you’ve been clinging to some hope of reconciliation, despite signals to the contrary from her, then maybe she feared that admitting to once being in love with you (whether it’s the truth or a kind white lie) would give you more false hope.
+You wanted the truth?
+But you can’t handle the truth!
+She wasn’t actually trying to be a fuckface, she was just speaking her truth.
+And if you’ve been clinging to some hope of reconciliation, despite signals to the contrary from her, then maybe she feared that admitting to once being really in love with you (whether it’s the truth or a kind white lie) would give you more false hope.
 Perhaps she was a bit harsh so you’d finally get the point, let go, and move on too.

 And you should move on, but not by losing your faith in love.
 You say that you know you were deeply in love, and that’s all that matters.
 You do know what love is.
-Even though Fuckface has worked hard to taint the memory of what you had, don’t let her!
+Even though your ex has worked hard (kind of at your prodding) to taint the memory of what you had, don’t let her!
 Cherish the good times you had together, and try to learn from the mistakes you both made in the relationship.
-So that when you do fall in love again — and you will — it’ll be with someone who won’t be such a Fuckface if you — and you might — breakup.
+So that when you do fall hard again — and you will — it’ll be with someone who who believes in a thing called love too.

 Em & Lo